-Of the two insolvency tests above the cash-flow test is probably the most important as you can have all the assets in the world, but if you cannot pay your bills on time you may find yourself forced into liquidation.
+Of the two insolvency tests below the cash-flow test is probably the most important as you can have all the assets in the world, but if you cannot pay your bills on time you may find yourself forced into liquidation.
 An angry creditor (someone you owe money to) only needs to be owed ￡750+ to be able to force your company into liquidation by the use of a winding up petition.

 Once you realise that your company’s insolvent, it is vital that you take immediate action to generate funds and pay, or renegotiate outstanding debts to protect your company from its creditors.
 It is equally important to start to assess the impact on you as a director to avoid insolvent trading, accusations of wrongful trading and potentially being made personally liable for any company debts.